Grudziądz: Interwar Poland

 Between 1926 and 1934 the number of Germans (34,194 in 1910) rose from 3,542 to 3,875.
 Some Polish authors emphasize a wider emigration pattern motivated chiefly by economic conditions and the unwillingness of the German minority to live in the Polish state.
+In 1935, Poles already constituted 93% of the inhabitants of Grudziądz, so within a few years the city became ethnically Polish again after the ethnic Germans left the city.